openssl/technical-policies/policies/coding-style.md

   ```

 When appearing at the beginning of a line,
-operators may get an extra indentation (+4 characters).
+operators can, but do not have to, get an extra indentation (+ 4 characters).
 For example,
 ```c
     if (long_condition_expression_1